-Through its rules, the Commission allows an "expedited" option, which effectively allows the offender to transfer supervision on a "pending acceptance" basis.
-To qualify for expedited reporting instructions, the sending and receiving state must agree that an emergency exists justifying such a transfer.
+The Commission's rules provide an "expedited" option, allowing a supervised individual to transfer supervision on a "pending acceptance" basis.
+To qualify for expedited reporting instructions, both the sending and receiving states must agree that an emergency justifies such a transfer.
 See Rule 3.106.
-The receiving state must provide a response to a request for expedited reporting instructions no more than two (2) business days after receiving the sending state's request.
+The receiving state must respond to a request for expedited reporting instructions no more than two (2) business days after receiving the sending state's request.
 (Rule 3.101-3 applicable to sex offenders extends the receiving state's response to five (5) business days.)
-After which, the sending state, upon obtaining the offender's signature on all necessary forms, must issue a departure notice at the time the offender leaves the state.
-The granting of expedited instructions does not limit the authority of the receiving state to eventually reject the transfer of supervision upon a full investigation.
-In such event, the offender is required to return to the sending state.
-If the offender fails to return to the sending state, retaking procedures must be initiated to obtain custody and return the offender.
-Retaking in this context would not appear to trigger the probable cause hearing requirements in Rule 5.108 unless revocation of conditional release is contemplated by the sending state based on violations committed in the receiving state while the transfer is pending.
+After obtaining the supervised individual's signature on all necessary forms, the sending state must issue a departure notice when the individual leaves the state.
+Granting expedited instructions does not limit the receiving state's authority to reject the transfer upon full investigation.
+If the transfer is rejected, the supervised individual must return to the sending state.
+If the individual fails to return, retaking procedures must be initiated to regain custody and return them.
+In this context, retaking does not appear to trigger the probable cause hearing requirements of Rule 5.108 unless the sending state is considering revoking conditional release based on violations committed in the receiving state while the transfer is pending.